Social value of work. Human values in social psychology

 • interesting job

-• beauty of nature and art (experience of beauty)
+• the beauty of nature and art (experience of beauty)

 • love (spiritual and physical intimacy with a loved one)